Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Background

 Because $\bs{n} \neq \bs{0}$, it is not possible for both $S_+$ and $S_-$ to be empty.
 We now define smallest-magnitude constants $c$ that ensure $\bs{w} - c \bs{n}$ has (at least) one zero component:

 where when $S_{\pm} = \emptyset$ we assign $c_{\pm} = \pm\infty$.
 With this construction, $c_- < 0 < c_+$, and,

 where in the second line we assume that both $c_{\pm}$ are finite; at least one of them must be finite since $S_+ \cup S_-$ is non-empty.
 Hence, choosing either $c = c_+$ or $c = c_-$, setting $\bs{w} \gets \bs{w} - c \bs{n}$, and then removing row $m_{\pm}$ (and all other zeroed rows) from both $\bs{w}$ and $\bs{V}$, constructs an (at most) $(M-1)$-point rule with $\bs{w} \geq \bs{0}$ satisfying $\bs{V}^T\bs{w} = \bs{\eta}$.
-The procedure is visualized in \Cref{fig:cs-pruning}.
+A visualization of the two pruning choices is provided in Online Resource 1.
 This process can be repeated while $\bs{V}$ has a nontrivial cokernel, which is generically until $\bs{V}$ is square, corresponding to an (at most) $Q=N$-point rule, completing the proofs of both \Cref{thm:finite-tchakaloff} and \Cref{thm:cara-conic}.

 The sign $\sigma \in \{+, -\}$ that identifies $c_\sigma$ must be algorithmically chosen.
 In general, this choice is given by

 One \textit{example} of the function \texttt{SigSelect} would be the simple rule,